WHEN HOPE FADES, FAITH EMERGES

 We wait in hope for the LORD; he is our help and our shield.

 The hope of most female refugees from North Korea fades away shortly after arriving in China.
-Most do not want to flee to South Korea, because then they lose all contact with their family, and they are not in the position to support them anymore.
+Most do not want to flee to South Korea because they lose all contact with their family, and they are not able to support them anymore.
 And if they go to another place in China, it is only a matter of time before they are caught by either the police or human traffickers.
 And who knows what happens to them then?

 So, is all hope lost?
 “No, there is hope,” says co-worker Kun-so.
 She picks up a Bible.
 “And that hope is written in this Book.
 For in it are profound promises.
 There is a heaven.
 Jesus loves you.
 All tears will be wiped away.
 No more death, no more pain.
 The Bible can even be the key to a better life now.

 “But we have to bring the hard, difficult, biblical messages to the surface.
 The Bible says that you have to bless those who persecute you.
 It means you have to love the husband that abuses you.
 I had seen improvement when a North Korean woman was able to love instead of hate.
 And I direct the women to how God feels about them, how precious they are in His eyes, about what Jesus Christ did for them on Calvary.
 Thanks to His sacrifice, there is hope.
 I can point the women to the day that will come eventually.
 The day that our Lord will wipe away every tear from their eyes, the day that death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away.”

 “After a while, we try to teach the women to forgive their Chinese husbands for their abuse.
 We tell them Jesus commands us to love our husbands.
 I know this is not easy to do.
 But we have seen that some women found the strength to do loving things for their husbands, and as a result, slowly, the husband started to change.”